markjpjones/projects/yelp sentiment analysis/README.md

 Next, lets review the result of altering CountVectorizer's `max_feature` parameter.
-The graph below shows how the blended accuracy/recall score, and number of features, vary as the number of samples in training set increased.
+The graph below shows how the blended accuracy/recall score, and number of features, vary as the number of samples in the training set increased.
 There are two classess being compared, one without `max_features` set and one with `max_features` set to 100,000.

 <p align="center">
 	<img src="README.assets/max features.png" height="500" width="800"/>